Bajaj Finance Ltd (NSE: BAJFINANCE) Q3 2026 Earnings Call dated Feb. 03, 2026

 Rajeev Jain

-No, just I think just related to businesses.
-And I want to refer back to even Abhishek’s point I wanted to just make and I want you guys when you get time to refer to if you go to panel 91 of our of the deck that we have actually of the Q3 deck, you’ll principally see what our market share is and as I outlined see our overall market shares across each of these lines of business remain small.
-So whether you take urban B2C or rural B2C give you an answer.
-The personal loan market share is at 8% whereas our franchise is at 30%.
+No, just I think just related to businesses, and I want to refer back to even Abhishek’s point, I wanted to just make, and I want you guys when you get time to refer to — is showing right now — if you go to Panel 91 of our — of the deck that we have actually — of the Q3 deck, you’ll principally see what our market share is.
+And as I outlined, see, our overall market shares across each one of these lines of businesses remain small.
+So whether you take urban B2C or rural B2C to give you an answer, the personal loan market share is at 8%, whereas our franchise is at 30%.

-Similarly for Abhishek’s question, his question is absolutely right and my answer is correct that I have a 1% market share.
-Now I can go to 4% because my franchise is doing 36% okay.
-My BFL franchise annually of the cars or loans done in the country gets 36% of the loan.
-My our share is only 1%.
+Similarly, for Abhishek’s question, his question is absolutely right and my answer was correct that I have a 1% market share.
+Now I can go to 4% because my franchise is doing 36%, okay?
+My BFS franchise annually of the cars or loans done in the country gets 36% of the loans.
+Our share is only 1%.
 So opportunity is tremendous.
 It must make rightful economic sense for that line of business to do so.
-And we actually think the customer centric strategy that you have outlined would deliver that principally.
-Look, the biggest issue in financial services anywhere in the world remains cost of acquisition.
+And we actually think the customer-centric strategy that we have outlined would deliver that.
+Principally, look, the biggest issue in financial services anywhere in the world remains cost of acquisition.
+We have $120 million franchise.

-We have 120 million franchise as we integrate AI transformation as we integrate digital transformation, take digital transformation deeper as we deliver discovery much Better on the web.
-We have the franchise to be able to mine, farm, deliver lower credit cost.
-That’s really the overall customer centric strategies.
+As we integrate AI transformation, as we integrate — take digital transformation deeper, as we deliver discovery much better on the web, we have the franchise to be able to mine, farm, deliver lower credit cost.
+That’s really the overall customer-centric strategies.
 It leads to whatever market share we get to.
-We don’t have a problem of growth.
-8% number a year ago, 7%.
-It was in 1920, mind you, it was at 9%.
-Okay, it was at 9%.
-Went down to 7%.
-It’s back at 8%.
-It must meet the hurdle rate of risk and the profitability for us as a firm to grow these to grow volumes.
+We don’t have a problem of growth, 8% number a year ago was 7%.
+It was — in ’19, ’20, it was at 9%, okay?

-That’s the point.
-And I should have mentioned that even as part of question.
-Is there 91?
-So.
-So there’s nothing, nothing in Urban B2C we are pretty comfortable with the mid 20s and late 20s growth stands depending on how we’re seeing credit move.
+It was at 9%, went down to 7%, it’s back at 8%.
+It must meet the hurdle rate of risk and the profitability for us as a firm to grow these — to grow volumes.
+That’s the point, and I should have mentioned that even as part of Abhishek’s question.
+It’s there in any time.
+So there’s nothing — nothing in urban B2C.
+We are pretty comfortable with the mid-20s and the late 20s growth stance depending on how we’re seeing credit move.
 It’s not a franchise problem at all.
+I hope that answers Shivani’s question.

 Shreya Shivani

-Yeah, just to follow up.
-So you’re saying that the pre Covid till from 2019 till now, the market share probably in this segment has been in this range only under 10%, right?
+Yes, just a follow-up.
+So you’re saying that pre-COVID from 2019 till now, our market share probably in this segment has been in this range only, under 10%, right?

 Rajeev Jain